Desmount History, Family Crest & Coats of Arms

 Medieval scribes and church officials spelled the names as they sounded, so a name was often spelled many different ways during the lifetime of a single person.
 The investigation of the origin of the name Desmount revealed many spelling variations including Fitzgerald, Geraldines, Desmond, Gerald, Geralds and others.

 Early Notables of the Desmount family (pre 1700)

-(1612-1660), known as the "Fairy Earl", for no...
-Another 43 words (3 lines of text) are included under the topic Early Desmount Notables in all our PDF Extended History products and printed products wherever possible.
+Another 72 words (5 lines of text) are included under the topic Early Desmount Notables in all our PDF Extended History products and printed products wherever possible.

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.

 Motto: Crom aboo

 Motto Translation: Crom for ever.

 - ^ Smith, George (ed), Dictionary of National Biography.
 London: Smith, Elder & Co., 1885-1900.
 Print

 - ^ O'Hart, John, Irish Pedigrees 5th Edition in 2 Volumes.
 Baltimore: Genealogical Publishing Company, 1976.
 Print.
 (ISBN 0-8063-0737-4)